-Baudeler Magloire: Acting Regional Director/Sanitation Director
+Baudeler Magloire: Regional Director

 Baudeler has worked with SOIL since its inception in 2006.
 A dynamic community leader, Baudeler became a local government official in his hometown of Milot before his thirtieth birthday.
 Ever dedicated to SOIL's work, Baudeler has divided his time between Port-au-Prince and Milot ever since the 2010 earthquake.
 His passion, intelligence, spirited presence, and light heart keep the entire SOIL team inspired.

-Ghislaine Jean Louis: Administrator
+Ghislaine Jean Louis: Administrative Director

 Port-au-Prince Sanitation Department

-Herby Sanon: Sanitation Supervisor
+Herby Sanon: Sanitation Coordinator